Dog sickened by meth after eating poo in Olympic Village park | News

 She rushed Rizzo to the 24-hour clinic in Yaletown, where Rizzo started vomiting what looked like “poopy water.”
 Lerner said clinic staff told her Rizzo was displaying classic symptoms of poison or drug ingestion.

 Lerner believes the meth was in the poo Rizzo ate at the park — likely left behind by someone who had recently used the drug and didn’t have access to a washroom.
-Of course, she can’t be 100% certain, but she says Rizzo didn’t eat anything else unusual that evening.
+Of course, she can’t be 100% certain — but says Rizzo didn’t eat anything else unusual that evening.

 “I know that Rizzo ate poop, and she ate drugs.
 It would make the most sense to me that the drugs were in the poop, but I didn’t inspect the poop … that’s my very best guess.”